-Polycystic ovary syndrome, or PCOS, is one of the most common ovulatory disorders, accounting for 85% of ovulatory disorder diagnoses.
-In this blog post, we’ll explore how PCOS can influence fertility and discuss important insights into managing this condition while striving to build a family.
+Polycystic ovary syndrome (PCOS), is one of the most common causes of ovulatory disorders, accounting for up to 85% of diagnoses.
+PCOS not only impacts reproductive health but can also affect long-term wellness.
+In this updated post, we’ll explore what PCOS is, how it can influence fertility, and the latest insights into treatment and management.

 Some of the risks are related to a woman not ovulating regularly.
 When ovulation doesn’t happen, it interrupts the usual hormone cycle and causes the lining of the uterus to be exposed to constant levels of estrogen.
 This can encourage the lining to become too thick and cause abnormal bleeding.
 It also may lead to uterine cancer or pre-cancerous changes.
 This lack of regular ovulation can also make it difficult to get pregnant.
 Metabolic syndrome is common in women with PCOS.
 Symptoms include extra weight around the middle, high cholesterol, high blood pressure, and insulin resistance/diabetes.
 Each of these symptoms raises the risk of heart disease.
 Obesity is common in women with PCOS.